 Need for more intelligent, connected products helps drive global PLM software market

-December 3, 2014 by Dick Slansky ARC Advisory Group
+By Dick Slansky ARC Advisory Group

 Dec.
 3, 2014 – Growth in the global product lifecycle management (PLM) software market continues to depend strongly on regional economic and industrial trends and is experiencing significant variability.
 Currently, there is significant business activity across certain global regions, most notably North America, and industrial sectors, most notably upstream oil and gas.
 While overall growth in the PLM market slowed slightly from 2012 to 2013, some offsetting factors and technology trends will drive growth in the PLM market in the coming years, according to a recent ARC Advisory Group report, Product Lifecycle Management Global Market Research Study.

 Global energy demands, including the increasing need for alternative energy, drives growth in the energy, process, and utilities industries.
 Upstream oil and gas is experiencing very high activity, especially in certain regions like North America where exploration and production is expanding rapidly in the shale deposits and tar sands.

 PLM solutions focus on the smart connected product